 Opening a business is what many people dream about.
 A dream business can be opening a restaurant, coffee shop, ghost kitchen, grocery store, food truck, or starting a bar.
 But, what is the cost of opening a business?
 When it comes to the food industry, the cost can vary based on the type of business you choose.

 Below, we’ll explore the average costs and ways to open a food establishment.
-These include standard startup costs and how to write a business plan so that your business is set up for success.
+These include standard startup costs and how to write a business plan so that your business is set up for success, including restaurant success.

 There are lots of different restaurant types that you can explore when it comes time to open your own establishment.
 Each restaurant type will have a different cost.
 This is because significant factors come into play like the restaurant size, restaurant menus, and required personnel.